 3. Respond to All Communications Promptly

 When you receive communications from your doctor’s office, your lawyer, or your insurance company, you should respond promptly.
 Unnecessary delays will only serve to prolong the recovery process.
-If you are unsure of what to say (or what not to say) to your insurance company, you can ask your lawyer for guidance.
+If you are unsure what to say (or what not to say) to your insurance company, you can ask your lawyer for guidance.

 4. Stay Off of Social Media

-If you are a social media user, you will want to stay off of social media while your insurance claim is pending.
+If you are a social media user, you will want to stay off social media while your insurance claim is pending.
 The insurance companies might be monitoring your accounts, and you do not want to inadvertently post something that they can try to use against you.

 5. Know What to Expect

-Recovering from a car accident takes time, and you need to have a clear understanding of your legal rights before you start thinking about settlement.
+Recovering from a car accident takes time, and you need to have a clear understanding of your legal rights before you start thinking about the settlement.
 Our lawyers can explain everything you need to know, and we encourage you to contact us for a free consultation.